thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_Landscape.h.rst.txt

        double dispersal_relative_cost{};
        // the last time the map was updated, in generations. double update_time{};
-       // the rate at which the habitat transforms from the modern forest map to the pristine habitat map.
+       // the rate at which the habitat transforms from the modern forest map to the historical habitat map.
-       // A value of 1 will give a smooth curve from the present day to pristine habitat. double habitat_change_rate{};
+       // A value of 1 will give a smooth curve from the present day to historical habitat. double habitat_change_rate{};
-       // the number of generations at which point the habitat becomes entirely pristine. double gen_since_pristine{};
+       // the number of generations at which point the habitat becomes entirely historical. double gen_since_historical{};
        // the time the current map was updated. double current_map_time;
-       // checks whether the simulation has already been set to the pristine state. bool is_pristine;
+       // checks whether the simulation has already been set to the historical state. bool is_historical;
-       // flag of whether the simulation has a pristine state or not. bool has_pristine;
+       // flag of whether the simulation has a historical state or not. bool has_historical;
        // the maximum value for habitat
        unsigned long habitat_max;
        // the maximum value on the fine map file unsigned long fine_max;
        // the maximum value on the coarse map file unsigned long coarse_max;
-       // the maximum value on the pristine fine map file unsigned long pristine_fine_max;
+       // the maximum value on the historical fine map file unsigned long historical_fine_max;
-       // the maximum value on the pristine coarse map file unsigned long pristine_coarse_max;
+       // the maximum value on the historical coarse map file unsigned long historical_coarse_max;
        // if true, dispersal is possible from anywhere, only the fine map spatial structure is preserved string landscape_type;
        string NextMap;